2.4k Run - Police Physical Test Three Months Away

 Lastly, Add Speed

 Now, I am going to assume that based on the above strategies, you'll get to running approximately 30 minutes of non-stop running with time to spare.
-The more time the better, but something is better than nothing.
-Then I would use the last 4-6 weeks to add in some faster running as well.
+Let's say a month.
+Then I would use the last months to add in some faster running as well.

-It would be great if at that time you'd be running four times a week and you'd be running 30-40 minutes non-stop three times a week and then one workout per week you focus on faster running.
+It would be great if at that time you'd be running four times a week and you'd be running 30-40 minutes at a very easy pace non-stop three times a week and then one workout per week you focus on faster running.

-Four to six weeks of that type of interval training combined with slower, easier running can make you a lot faster and fitter.
+Four weeks of that type of interval training combined with slower, easier running can make you a lot faster and fitter.

 I hope this helps.
 It's going to be tough.
 It's going to be hard work.
-But, the above strategies provide you with a plan forward.
-Now it's up to you to execute it!
+And post-pregnancy, it may be tricky to execute.
+But the above strategies provide you with a plan forward.

 All the best.